-(Source: U.S. EPA)
+FIGURE 14.
+Wet Basin (Source: U.S. EPA)

-Retention ponds, or "wet ponds," are a widely used conventional stormwater management tool.
+Wet Basins (formerly retention ponds), or "wet ponds," are a widely used conventional stormwater management tool.
 They are designed to retain a permanent pool of runoff allowing for continuous water quality treatment.
 Unlike detention basins, or dry basins, which detain runoff only for a limited period of time, retention ponds may be retrofitted from a flood control measure to a water quality treatment system through the installation of additional outlets.
 As retention ponds contain an active aquatic ecosystem frequent maintenance is required to prevent the buildup and export of contaminants.

 Limitations include standing water increasing the risk of drowning and creating mosquito habitat.
-As mentioned above, retention ponds also may contain excess nutrients that, without proper maintenance, may lead to harmful algal blooms.
+Retention ponds also may contain excess nutrients that, without proper maintenance, may lead to harmful algal blooms.